 Create an OpenCCC account using a personal email (or log in if you already have an account) and fill out the online application for Folsom Lake College.
 As an Advanced Education student, select enrolling in high school and college at the same time.

-Complete the Advanced Education Packet
+Complete the Advanced Education Application